 The map was an effective design tool.
 The team met in front of it, referred to it daily, and tested ideas against it.

 Take a look at the original journey map in a Google Slides deck.

 Here what I did to create original content for the feature:

-- Wrote strings to feel cohesive when stitched together
+Wrote strings to feel cohesive when stitched together into a report

 Here's a PDF snapshot of the deck from our Confluence wiki.
 The Fix Copy and Pass Copy columns contain the two string versions for each topic.
 Visible annotations like the green checkmarks provide a look at how this spec was used by developers and QA.

 In this scenario, the user wants a blog post to rank high when people Google "shakespeare for kids."

 The user provides the URL and target phrase.
 Alexa scans the page and puts together a custom report with ways to improve the page so it ranks higher.